 - One porter is provided for two people

 - 4-season sleeping bag, feather-down jacket only for trekking

 - Fresh fruits

 - Medical kit

 - Coordination services for emergency and rescue operations

-- Government and related local taxes
+- Government and related local taxes and all paper work

 - Welcome and Farewell dinner at reputable restaurants

 - Monument fee in Kathmandu sightseeing